ArtFlag/recipes/docs/bread/sourdough-english-muffins.md

 1. Sprinkle the tops with corn meal.
 Cover with a towel and let rise at room temperature for 1 hour.
 1. Preheat a non-stick skillet over low heat.
 Place 4 muffins into the skillet, making sure there is space in between.
-Cover and cook 4 minutes per side.
+Cover and cook 4-7 minutes on one side.
+Another 7 minutes on the other side without lid.
 No need to add oil to the pan before cooking.
 1. Place the muffins back onto the parchment paper to cool before slicing in half.